abhishekparipally1234/coursera/README.md

 # coursera
-This repository consists of projects done under the professional certification of IBM Data Analyst offered through coursera.
+This repository consists of projects done under the professional certification of IBM Data Science offered through coursera.